Joan Kennedy, former wife of late Massachusetts Sen. Ted Kennedy, dies at 89

 Joan Bennett Kennedy, the former wife of the late Massachusetts Senator Ted Kennedy, died Wednesday morning in her sleep at her home in Boston, according to her family.
 She was 89 years old.

+The couple had three children together, Kara, Ted Jr., and former Rhode Island Congressman Patrick Kennedy.

-Her tumultuous marriage to Kennedy, which ended in 1982, made her an international celebrity.
+Her tumultuous marriage to Kennedy, which began in 1958 and ended in 1982, made her an international celebrity.
 Her life post-divorce as a music scholar and performer and advocate on issues of addiction and mental health cemented her status as an important figure in American life.

 "Besides being a loving mother, talented musician, and instrumental partner to my father as he launched his successful political career, Mom was a powerful example to millions of people with mental health conditions," said Patrick in a statement Wednesday.
 "She will be missed not just by the entire Kennedy Family, but by the arts community in the City of Boston and the many people whose lives that she touched."